BananaChristian/Unnameable/README.md

-Unnameable supports multi file usage with two systems merge and module For now only merge is supported and as the name implies it merges multiple files into one compilation unit If you wrote a global variable or a function name in the another file and you are importing it be careful on the variable and function names as the compiler sees them as one
+Unnameable supports multi file usage with two systems merge and module For now only merge is supported and as the name implies it merges multiple files into one compilation unit If you wrote a global variable or a function name in the another file and you are importing it, be careful on the variable and function names as the compiler sees them as one
 Below is an example of the merge syntax

 ```